-I was in for a real treat when y Jonas Vingegaard and his Jumbo Visma teammates whizzed by the Super Bike.
+I was in for a real treat when Jonas Vingegaard and his Jumbo Visma teammates whizzed by the Super Bike.
+Vingegaard, wearing yellow, was out in front of the entire peloton.
 They were two minutes behind a breakaway of seven riders, as you can see in the following video I put together.

 A few hours later, Vingegaard won the stage.
 No one could match him at the finish, which included a steep cobblestone section.